nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 <h1 id="n1">Contents</h1>
 ```

 The general rule is that all headings in the main body of text must be included in the `<nav role="doc-toc" …>` element and the heading levels must be implied through nesting.
-However, there may be some headings, like headings of sidebars, text boxes or other secondary content, that are marked up with the attribute `class="no-toc"` (see sections [Sidebars and Text Boxes](#sidebars-and-text-boxes)).
+However, there may be some headings, like headings of sidebars, text boxes or other secondary content, that are marked up with the attribute `class="no-toc"` (see section [Sidebars and Text Boxes](#sidebars-and-text-boxes)).
 These must be excluded from the navigation document.

 The title page is referenced using the label "Title page" in the language of the publication (see section [aria-label and TOC Values](#aria-label-and-toc-values)).
 The book title is not included in the TOC.